 A Health Savings Account or HSA is where you could put money away to help pay for qualified medical expenses, such as prescriptions and doctor visits.
 Individuals with a High Deductible Healthcare Plan (HDHP) can open and fund an HSA if they meet certain requirements as outlined by the IRS.

-Contributions to an HSA may also be tax-deductible, which, again, could help lower your taxable income.
-For the 2023 tax year, the annual contribution limit to an HSA for an individual with self-only coverage is $3,850 (and $7,750 for family coverage).
-If you’re 55 or older, you could contribute an additional $1,000.
+Contributions to an HSA may also be tax-deductible.
+For the 2024 tax year, the annual contribution limit to an HSA for an individual with self-only coverage is $4,150 (and $8,300 for family coverage).
+If you’re 55 or older, you could contribute an additional $1,000 (known as "catch-up contribution").

 If you haven’t maxed out your HSA, you still have time to make contributions.
-Even though the 2023 calendar year may be over, you typically have up until Tax Day to make HSA contributions for the 2023 tax year.
+Even though the 2024 calendar year is over, you typically have up until Tax Day to make HSA contributions for the 2024 tax year.

 Many taxpayers choose to take the standard deduction when filing their tax returns.